Bionic Commando Rearmed 2: Synopsis

-Shortly afterward Spencer finds one of his operatives, Wilcox, dying outside a factory.
+Shortly afterward, Spencer finds one of his operatives, Wilcox, dying outside a factory.
 Wilcox tells him "something huge" took his bionic legs, killed Hauser, and left him for dead.
-As Spencer begins to signal for help Wilcox dies.
-Deep in the factory Spencer confronts GORILLA, disabling it again.
-He is then contacted by McNamara, one of his remaining team, who struggles to tell Spencer that he must find and disable missiles armed by General Sabio.
-Upon finding Brubaker's signal, Spencer is knocked unconscious by poison gas while contacting Super Joe.
+As Spencer begins to signal for help, Wilcox dies.
+Deep in the factory, Spencer confronts GORILLA, disabling it again.
+He is then contacted by McNamara, one of his remaining team members, who struggles to tell Spencer that he must find and disable missiles armed by General Sabio.
+Upon finding Brubaker's signal, Spencer is knocked unconscious by poisonous gas while contacting Super Joe.
 He is placed in a high security prison by Sabio's men, which he promptly escapes.
 Outside he learns from Mag that Brubaker had actually lost his legs and an arm in the FSA's service.
-Following a hunch he heads to a nearby facility.
+Following a hunch, he heads to a nearby facility.
 Inside he finds Brubaker, equipped with the bionic legs and arm from Spencer's teammates Wilcox and McNamara.
 He tells Spencer that he has orchestrated a war between the FSA and Sabio's army.
-In exchange for Sabio's help retrieving and installing the bionic parts Brubaker gave Sabio the coordinates and performance data for all of the FSA missile batteries, giving Sabio the upper hand in the coming war.
+In exchange for Sabio's help retrieving and installing the bionic parts, Brubaker gave Sabio the coordinates and performance data for all of the FSA missile batteries, giving Sabio the upper hand in the coming war.
 After a confrontation, the GORILLA robot appears.
-Brubaker orders it to kill Spencer; however, the robot now sees Brubaker as an "extreme bionic" and confronts him instead, thus allowing Spencer to escape.
+Brubaker orders it to kill Spencer.
+However, the robot now sees Brubaker as an "extreme bionic" and confronts him instead, thus allowing Spencer to escape.

-Spencer makes his way to Sabio's headquarters in order to disarm the missiles.
-He tries to convince Sabio of Brubaker's treachery, but is unsuccessful.
+Spencer makes his way to Sabio's headquarters to disarm the missiles.
+He attempts to convince Sabio of Brubaker's treachery, but is unsuccessful.
 Defeating Sabio, he boards one of the missiles as it takes off.
-Spencer disarms several missiles while en route to their target but is unable to disarm the last missile in time.
-Upon waking from final missile's impact, he is astonished to find that he is alive and that the missile did not explode.
+Spencer disarms several missiles while en route to their target, but is unable to disarm the last missile in time.
+Upon awakening from the final missile's impact, he is astonished to find that he is alive and the missile did not explode.
 He encounters McNamara, who struggles to tell him that he was the one who disabled the final missile.
 Spencer notices McNamara has equipped the bionic arm of his fallen teammate Hauser in place of his lost arm.
 As each bionic is synchronized for only one user, the merge drives McNamara insane.
 Spencer reluctantly battles and defeats the crazed McNamara.

-In the game's epilogue the player learns that initially the public was grateful for the bionics' service, but soon began to be fearful and distrust the bionics as more details of the conflict were revealed.
+In the game's epilogue, the player learns that the public was initially grateful for the bionics' service, but soon began to be fearful and distrust the bionics as more details of the conflict were revealed.
 The bionic program was ordered to be disbanded and all implants removed or disabled.
-The player also learns that Super Joe placed the weight of the conflict on Spencer, something that would later drive him to his villainous ways in the future.
+The player also learns Super Joe placed the weight of the conflict on Spencer, something that would later drive him to his villainous ways in the future.